How to Crochet the Picot Stitch Tutorial

 How to Crochet the Picot Stitch

-Learn how to crochet the picot stitch.
+Learn how to crochet picot stitches.

 Materials